Straw ash glaze gold dust bag water jar by Kosai Miyagawa

 Height: 13.5cm Width: 18.0cm

-Symbolism of the gold dust bag design
+The symbolism of the gold dust bag pattern

 The distinctive color of straw ash glaze changes subtly depending on the clay used and firing conditions.
-Sometimes it shows a warm reddish hue, and other times it has a cool bluish-white hue, and these hues give the piece a rich expression.
+Sometimes it exhibits a warm reddish hue, and other times it has a cool bluish-white hue, and these hues give the piece a rich expression.
 The straw ash glaze technique is said to have been used by Nonomura Ninsei, the founder of Kyoto ware, but the Miyagawa Kosai family further refined the technique and developed it into a unique style that has become synonymous with Makuzu ware.

 The history and influence of Kenzan copies